artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Standard Lockout/Tagout Tags typically include fields for the name, date, and reason for the lockout.
 * Custom Tags can be designed with specific information or warnings pertinent to your facility's operations.

 Tags are typically constructed of plastic/PVC because plastic is durable and resistant to harsh environments, including chemicals and extreme temperatures.
-However, economical paper or cardboard tags can be used in less harsh environments.<br>
+However, economical paper or cardboard tags can be used in less harsh environments.<br><br>

 **Related**: Keeping your facility clean starts with how well your entrance is maintained.
-[Read more about the options you have for entrance mats and put your best foot forward](https://www.conney.com/websphere/blog/posts/put-your-facilitys-best-foot-forward-with-entrance-mats.html?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney).<br>
+[Read more about the options you have for entrance mats and put your best foot forward](https://www.conney.com/websphere/blog/posts/put-your-facilitys-best-foot-forward-with-entrance-mats.html?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney).<br><br>

-By understanding the various types of [lockout/tagout products](https://www.conney.com/category/facilities-safety-lockout-tagout?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney) available and their appropriate applications, facility managers and safety officers can better equip their teams to handle energy isolation tasks safely and efficiently.<br>
+By understanding the various types of [lockout/tagout products](https://www.conney.com/category/facilities-safety-lockout-tagout?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney) available and their appropriate applications, facility managers and safety officers can better equip their teams to handle energy isolation tasks safely and efficiently.<br><br>

 If you have further questions, feel free to contact our [Safety Support Team](https://www.conney.com/pages/safetyservices?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney) to help you select the proper [lockout/tagout products](https://www.conney.com/category/facilities-safety-lockout-tagout?utm_medium=lockout-tagout-program&utm_source=Blog&utm_campaign=Conney) for your workplace.
 In almost any situation you have, we can offer you options that best fit your budget or specific needs, allowing your employees to work efficiently.